grafana/alloy/docs/sources/reference/components/otelcol/otelcol.processor.interval.md

 * Summaries

 {{< admonition type="warning" >}}
 After exporting, any internal state is cleared.
-So if no new metrics come in, the next interval will export nothing.
+If no new metrics come in, the next interval will export nothing.
 {{< /admonition >}}

 {{< admonition type="note" >}}